Uninett/nav/doc/intro/install.rst

  * :mod:`xmpp` (optional)

 .. tip:: NAV comes with a :file:`requirements.txt` file that can be used in
-         conjunction with `pip` to install all the Python dependencies using :kbd:`pip install -r requirements.txt`.
+         conjunction with :program:`pip` to install all the Python dependencies using :kbd:`pip install -r requirements.txt`.
 This file is also likely to be more up-to-date for development versions than this install document.